dev-null321/BlokAv/README.md

 ## Experiment Overview

 Welcome to the BlokAv security experiment—an avant-garde antivirus solution crafted to confront the ever-shifting landscape of cybersecurity threats.
 BlokAv is not your typical antivirus; it's a holistic cybersecurity platform leveraging blockchain, behavioral analysis, and advanced threat intelligence for robust protection against malicious entities.
+This is a pretty ambitious endavour, since most AV is done by corporations with large profit margins.
+The goal of this project is to implement a dynamic way for AV to utilize blockchain and automatically share the details with all users.
+This is definitely a work in progress.

 ## Key Technical Features